Rhyze: Rhyze

 "Just How Sweet Is Your Love" which entered two Billboard charts in 1980.

 It reached number 16 on Hot Dance/Disco chart and number 92 on Black Singles chart.

+In 1981, the group had one Grammy nominations.
+It was for their Paul Kyser produced song, "Rhyze To The Top" in the Grammy Award for Best R&B Performance by a Duo or Group with Vocals category.

+Later years

 In 2011, their devotional album God Is On Call was released.

-The band was mostly influenced by jazz, funk, disco and soul.